scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 *"ONNX is an open format built to represent machine learning models.
 ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers."* (see [onnx.ai](https://onnx.ai)).

 Thus, ONNX is an open file format to store (**trained**) machine learning models/pipelines containing sufficient detail (regarding data types etc.) to move from one platform to another.
 The specificity of ONNX even allows one to automatically compile the stored operations to lower level languages for embedding on various devices.
-Effectively, an `onnx` file will contain all you need to know to reinstantiate a full processing data processing pipeline when moving from one platform to the other.
+Effectively, an `onnx` file will contain all you need to know to reinstantiate a full procesing data processing pipeline when moving from one platform to the other.

-Conceptually, the ONNX format is easy enough: An onnx file defines a [directed graph]() in which each edge represents a tensor with a specific type that is "moving" from one node to the other.
-The nodes themselves are called operators and they operate on their inputs (i.e., the results of their parents in the graph), and submit the result to their children.
+Conceptually, the ONNX format is easy enough: An onnx file defines a [directed graph]() in which each edge reprents a tensor with a specific type that is "moving" from one node to the other.
+The nodes themselves are called operators and they opertate on their inputs (i.e., the results of their parents in the graph), and submit the result to their children.
 ONNX specifies a [list of operations]() which jointly allow one to specify virtually any AI/ML operation you might want to carry out (and if not, the set of operators is easily extendable).

 To provide a simple, conceptual, example, suppose we would like to generate inferences from a logistic regression model.
 Given an input vector `x` we would:

 * Compute the linear predictor `ylin` using for example the `Gemm` operator to multiple our input vector `x` by the learned coefficients `beta`
-* Transform the linear predictor to probability scale using the `Sigmoid` operator.
+* Transform the linear predictor to probablity scale using the `Sigmoid` operator.
 * Generate inference true or false using the `Less` operator.

 Thus, by chaining a number of operators, we can generate a predictions given some feature vector.
 Don't be fooled by the simplicity of the example however: due to ONNXs tensor support and extensive list of operators even complex DNNs for video processing can be represented in ONNX.